 We’ve been hopping in and around Cape Town now for the past two months.
 We’ve spent our time traipsing in and out of cafes, hiking various points, and eating a plethora of incredibly delicious food.
 However, there is a side of it that you haven’t seen.
 The side that explains why we are in this gosh darn city so long.

 That side is the work, preparation, and planning of our entire African trip.
-Between the adventure activities and the sushi lunches, we have actually been hard at work in front of our computer and making countless runs to the Department of Transport trying to obtain a car to overland Africa in.
+Between the adventure activities and the sushi lunches, we have actually been hard at work in front of our computers and making countless runs to the Department of Transport trying to obtain a car to overland Africa.
 So, when the opportunity arose for us to have a luxurious and relaxing weekend in Cape Town, we jumped with joy!

 the Tintswalo Atlantic

 We made our way to Hout Bay to start the weekend off right at the beautiful Tintswalo Atlantic.
 If luxury has a name in Cape Town, then it’s definitely Tintswalo.
 The Tintswalo Atlantic is known as Cape Town’s “hidden gem” as it is hidden within the Table Mountain Nature Reserve, hidden just below the famous Chapman’s Peak drive.

 As an outsider, you can barely see the property unless you are looking for it.
 We knew we were in for a secluded weekend when we parked our car at the drive and we have soon whisked away down to Tintswalo Atlantic.
 We made our descent to the shores and arrived in tranquility.
 With a greeting of fresh lemonade, smiles, and the sounds of the ocean waves we immediately forgot our current worries.